ECTS

 Autumn

-The aim of this course is to harmonize the knowledge of students from different backgrounds.
-The course focuses in particular on mineralogy, magmatic petrology and associated metal deposits.
-These disciplines are approached with a synthetic and global approach, integrating processes and linking the main mineralogical and geochemical reservoirs.
-The course is supported by practical work in magmatic petrology and metallogeny, involving the study of macroscopic and microscopic rock and mineral samples.
+This course aims to standardize the knowledge of students from different educational backgrounds.
+The course focuses in particular on mineralogy, magmatic petrology, and associated metal deposits.
+These disciplines are approached in a comprehensive and holistic manner, integrating processes and linking the main mineralogical and geochemical reservoirs.
+The courses are supported by practical work in magmatic petrology and metallogeny through the study of rock and mineralized samples, both macroscopic and microscopic.

 ECTS